muratti66/languagedetector/README.md

 ### Preperation :
   - First you need to have java 1.8 and netbeans on your system
-  - Download the project and open it with NetBeans
+  - Download the language detector project and open it with NetBeans
   - Generated following files copy in to "/opt/LanguageDetector" path
     - config.cfg
     - langdetect.service